 In lieu of Halloween sneaking up on us, We are sharing a series of trade ads and clippings from the early 70’s era.
 I don’t have much in the way of packaging for any of these wax treats.
 For the most part, the packaging was an afterthought (with the exception of Nik-L-Lips) where this category of confection was concerned, and it rarely stood out by itself.

 It was the syrup-filled contents that were the stars of the show and the funny looking lips and buck teeth that gave us one new, outlandish look!
 That was certainly the case in the early 1970s.
 Hankering for a taste of Nik L Nips, we found them for sale on Amazon – click here.

 By my estimate, this era was a time of intense competition between two of the biggest wax novelty candy manufacturers; Glenn Confections and W&F Manufacturing.
 Their ads in the candy trades during this time were full-color and plentiful.
 Which is good for us today, as I get to use those ads to show you a nice cross-section of what was available during my youth.

-Now let’s take a look at what the world of wax candy looked like circa 1970:
+The world of wax candy looked like circa 1970

 I’ll get back to Wowee, but for now, here’s more of the whole Glenn lineup from the period: